DanjelPiDev/Extended_LIF_Neurons/README.md

 ## Performance Tests

-I conducted performance tests to evaluate the scalability and efficiency of the `LIFNeuronGroup` implementation.
+We conducted performance tests to evaluate the scalability and efficiency of the `LIFNeuronGroup` implementation using PyTorch and batch processing.
 Below are the results:

 ### Results Summary
 1. **Time Complexity**: The implementation exhibits a time complexity of \(O(n)\), where \(n\) is the number of neurons.
 This is optimal for simulating spiking neural networks, as each neuron requires updates for each timestep.
-2. **Linear Scaling**: The runtime and memory usage scale linearly with the number of neurons, as shown in the plots below.
+2. **Linear Scaling**: The runtime and memory usage scale linearly (Without noise it is constant) with the number of neurons, as shown in the plots below.
 3. **Effect of Features**: Adding noise and adaptive thresholds introduces slight overhead but maintains linear scaling.

 ### Runtime Scaling with Neuron Count